dews/exodom/readme.md

 It would install at /usr/local/lib/node_modules/exo-dom

-now you can try the command now
+Now you can try the command now

 	$ exodom sync calvin.signoff.portalsapp basco.signoff.portalsapp -d  -p ./ -u calvinzheng@exosite.com:pw,calvinzheng@exosite.com:pw

-if you see an error about node not existing you could be using Ubuntu or node is not properly installed
+If you see an error about node not existing, you could be using Ubuntu or node is not properly installed

 ### TODO
+1. Move project to github, use npm install
+2. Prompt password
+3. Sync client Model